deepakdeo/SOS/README.md

 4. ska_mid133.cfg : configuration file containing antenna details of SKA1_Mid.
 List of 133 antennas (excluding MeerKAT).

+5. ska_uv.png : sample uv coverage of SKA (15-min observation) for the inputs used in make_vis_ska.py file.

 *SOS works in CASA 4.7.2 or earlier.*
 --------------------------------------